Decubate-com/docs/DCB Token.md

 order: 99
 ---
 # DCB Token
+At the heart of Decubate lies the DCB token, a cornerstone that powers every facet of the platform, delivering extensive benefits to its holders.
 Explore the variety of exchanges offering DCB and start trading with ease.
 Each platform provides a unique trading experience tailored to your needs.
 Find your preferred marketplace below and begin your investment journey with DCB today.

 [!ref Gate.io](https://gate.io/trade/DCB_USDT)